songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_network-policies.md

 kubectl exec -ti ${NOT_FRONTEND} -- curl -I --connect-timeout 5 backend:8080
 ```

-but this time you see that the `frontend` and `not-frontend` application cannot connect anymore to the `backend`:
+But this time you see that the `frontend` and `not-frontend` applications cannot connect anymore to the `backend`:

 ```
 # Frontend